In this guide we will go through the process of creating a custom marketplace from a few simple tools from the Sequence stack.

 For your project, you’ll need a way to authenticate your user with a wallet.

-Your choice from the Sequence stack is to use either an Embedded Wallet for headless and web2-like UX, or a Universal Wallet with Sequence Kit to reach more types of wallets.
+Your choice from the Sequence stack is to use either an Embedded Wallet for headless and web2-like UX, or a Ecosystem Wallet with Sequence Kit to reach more types of wallets.

 For this guide we’ll use an Universal Sequence Wallet with Sequence Kit connector (with an option for an Embedded Wallet) which can authenticate users using Google or Apple auth, in addition to user brought wallets like Coinbase or Metamask.